ably/ably-asset-tracking-android/README.md

 To build these apps you will need to specify [credentials](#api-keys-and-access-tokens) in Gradle properties.

-There are, of course, [many other ways](https://docs.gradle.org/current/userguide/build_environment.html) to inject project properties into Gradle builds

 ## API Keys and Access Tokens

 The following secrets need to be injected into Gradle by either storing them in `~/.gradle/gradle.properties`, or by using one of [many other ways](https://docs.gradle.org/current/userguide/build_environment.html) to do this: